 Interest bonus on savings up to 2.80% p.a. when you link with a ING Savings Maximiser

-If you link this account to the Savings Maximiser from ING and deposit your pay of at least $1,000 into your everyday account monthly, you will be rewarded with a bonus interest rate applied to your savings of 2.80% p.a. on your Savings Maximiser.
+If you link this account to the Savings Maximiser from ING and deposit your pay of at least $1,000 into your everyday account monthly (and from 1 March 2018 make 5+ card purchases a month), you will be rewarded with a bonus interest rate applied to your savings of 2.80% p.a. on your Savings Maximiser.
 You can compare other ING products here.